m1gpozos/shaman/README.md

 Notes:
 There are two batch files that wrap the ruby script and flags.

--Album Cover.bat - adds the -i flag and the terms album cover to the query -Track Listing.bat - addes the terms track listing to the query being searched
+-Album Cover.bat - adds the -i flag and the terms album cover to the query -Track Listing.bat - adds the terms track listing to the query being searched

+Works well enough, when inspiration hits (if ever) I'll look into the Chrome webdriver options to suppress notifications